Vanderbilt hires Shea Ralph from UConn as new women's coach - WHIZ News

 “Coach Ralph has earned the opportunity to take the reins of our women’s basketball program and transform it into what we all know is possible,” Lee said.
 “She knows what winning looks like, and she has the background and experience, as both a player and a coach, to develop our student-athletes into champions.”

 Ralph has been an assistant with the Huskies since 2008, and she helped lead UConn to 13 consecutive Final Fours and six NCAA championships.
-She helped with recruiting and player development.
+She aided in recruiting and player development.
 She spent five seasons as an assistant coach at Pittsburgh, which won at least 22 games in each of her last three seasons.

 She said she’s always been motivated and inspired by people passionately pursuing excellence.